The Spoon Theory and Energy Budgeting for Neurodivergent Minds

 Signs You're Overspending Your Energy

-You struggle to recover from social interactions.
+You struggle to recover from social interactions

-You crash at the end of the day and blame yourself for “not doing enough.”
+You crash at the end of the day and blame yourself for not doing enough

-Step One: Take Inventory of Your “Spoons”
+Step One: Take Inventory of Your Spoons

 Everyone has different energy drains and boosts.
 Start by mapping out your personal spoon economy.

-Responding to emails
+Responding to emails or making phone calls

-Sensory-heavy environments (e.g., crowds, bright lights, noise)
+Sensory-heavy environments like crowds, bright lights, or noise

 Transitions between tasks